TRANSPARENCY

 Recovery Reports

-Every recovery operation is documented in a public incident report within 30 days — including water quality data, photos, and partner notifications.
+Every recovery operation will be documented in a public incident report within 30 days — including water quality data, photos, and partner notifications.

 Documents available on request